Aidinatillajamshidi/Public-projects/Watch-Out/README.md

 //////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

 **Watch-Out is a game designed for Arduino.
-The purpose of the course is to construct something of a technical nature in project form, for example a game.
+The purpose of the project is to construct something of a technical nature in project form, for example a game.
 The game is inspired by Google's Dinosaur Game, which involves avoiding obstacles to collect points.**

 //////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////